folse/FSImageDownloader/README.md

     }

-For more detail, check the examples.
+For more detail, check the example code.

 Enjoy : )